adamulrich/javascript_calculator/README.md

 A calculator requires two operands and an operator to compute a result.
 In our standard notation implemention you enter digits, decimal point and a negative sign.
 After you enter digits, then you enter an operator, followed by more digits, then another operator or equals.

-In this implementation, I've chosen a state based model to understand on where we are at in the process.
+In this implementation, I've chosen a state based model to understand where we are at in the process.
 1. Entering the first operand
 2. Selected an operator
 3. Entering the second operand